Poa cita

-It is endemic to New Zealand and found throughout most of the country, from the Kermadec Islands to Stewart Island / Rakiura and out to the Chatham Islands, but not known from Raglan to Manawatū in the west of the North Island, except on Mount Taranaki.
+It is found throughout most of New Zealand, from the Kermadec Islands to Stewart Island / Rakiura and out to the Chatham Islands, but not known from Raglan to Manawatū in the west of the North Island, except on Mount Taranaki.

 It grows to 0.3–1.0 metres tall, and sometimes hangs as much as 2 metres long down steep banks.
 It has very fine, narrow leaves, usually 1–1.5 millimetres and up to 2.5 millimetres wide.
 Leaf width varies through the country, with narrow, needle-like leaves in the central North Island and relatively wide leaves in the northern North Island.